K. Connie Kang: Early life and education

-Kyonshill Kang (later known as K. Connie Kang) was born November 11, 1942, in Hamheung, Korea (now North Korea).
+Kyonshill Kang (later known as K. Connie Kang) was born November 11, 1942, in Kankō, Korea, Empire of Japan (now Hamhung, North Korea).
 Her father, Joo Han Kang, was a language teacher, and he began teaching her English when she was three years old.
 His family was known for their early embrace of Christianity around 1900.
 In 1946, after Korea had been divided up by opposing world powers, Christian families were threatened with persecution in North Korea.
 Connie and her parents fled to safety in South Korea.
 Her grandmother guided them across the 38th parallel, along with many other relatives.

 In 1950, Connie's father received the opportunity to study in the United States as a Fulbright scholar.
 Connie, her mother and grandmother stayed behind in Seoul, South Korea.
 Although at first their new home seemed secure, the outbreak of the Korean War meant that the women were eventually forced to flee again, abandoning most of their possessions and travelling by train and fishing boat to Tokyo, Japan, where they met up with Joo Han Kang again in 1952.
 They moved to Okinawa, and Connie attended an international school.
 She became fluent in English and Japanese as well as Korean.

 As a young adult, Connie moved to the United States and studied journalism at the University of Missouri, finishing her Bachelor of Journalism (BJ) in 1963.
 She subsequently completed a Master of Science in journalism (MSJ) at Northwestern University.
 She was the first woman of Korean heritage to graduate with journalism degrees from these schools.
 In 1975, Connie's parents joined her in the United States and settled in San Francisco, California.